yevhen/Streamstone/README.md

 ## Building from source [![Build status](https://ci.appveyor.com/api/projects/status/3rsmwblor11b6inq/branch/master?svg=true)](https://ci.appveyor.com/project/yevhen/streamstone/branch/master)

-Currently, automated build scripts can be run only on Windows but it's possible to produce binary on Linux by using dotnet cli tooling (ie `dotnet build`).
 To build Streamstone binaries on Windows you will need to have Visual Studio 17 Update 3 or higher and .NET Core SDK 2.0 or higher.

-To build Streamstone from cli on Windows, run the following command from solution's root directory:

-    > Nake.bat package

-For a list of available commands run `Nake.bat -T`.
+To build binaries on Linux use dotnet cli tooling (ie `dotnet build`).

+## Running unit tests

-> NOTE: Unit tests require Azure Storage Emulator 5.2 or higher.
-Alternatively, you could run against real storage by setting storage account connection string to **Streamstone-Test-Storage** user-level environment variable.
+Unit tests require Azure Storage Emulator 5.2 or higher, which is currently available only on Windows.
+Alternatively, you could run against real Azure by setting storage account connection string to **Streamstone-Test-Storage** user-level environment variable.

 ## Design